slimbootloader/documentation/source/developer-guides/configuration.rst

 * ...

 Configuration data is loaded and verified in Stage1B.
 Once loaded, |SPN| groups related configuration item by *tags* and the data can be retrieved by calling function ``FindConfigDataByTag()``.
 For example, ``CDATA_USB_TAG``.

+.. _config-steps:

+Step-by-step Configuration Flow
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Users will need to have the following prerequisites to begin the flow.

+Files
+"""""

+-  Top-level YAML file, CfgDataDef.yaml, and Internal/External .DLT files.

+-  Default configuration data, CfgDataInt.bin and/or CfgData_Default.dlt

+-  RSA key file.

+Tools
+"""""

+-  CfgDataStitch.py, CfgDataTool.py, ConfigEditor.py, GenCfgData.py

+Process
+"""""""

+**Load:**

+Open *ConfigEditor* GUI tool, ConfigEditor.py.

+Load top-level CfgDataDef.yaml file.
+Now the platform settings with default values are shown in the *ConfigEditor*.

+Load board-specific DLT file (e.g., CfgData_Ext_Up2.dlt, and so on).
+Once this is loaded, *ConfigEditor* will display the overwritten values as specified in the DLT file.

+**Change values:**

+If user choose to change additional settings, it can be done at this time either in the DLT file directly or using *ConfigEditor*.
+For a different platform, make sure to set/modify the platform ID value accordingly.
+Then save the changes back into the DLT file (or) it can also be saved as a binary file using *ConfigEditor*.
+New DLT file or new binary that is created will then have the newly changed settings.

+**Stitch into final image:**

+Open a command window and cd into the location of the CfgDataStitch.py folder.

+Run this Python\* script in the command window: **CfgDataStitch.py -h** for parameters for this script.

+Once the above script is run successfully, the new configuration data is patched and the new IFWI image has been created.

+**Boot:**

+Users can now flash the new image that contains the changed configuration values onto the board, then boot to SBL shell and check boot options that are changed with the new values.

+..
+Note:: An example pre build configuration flow to configure GPIOs can be found here https://slimbootloader.github.io/how-tos/configure_gpio.html#gpio-config-data

+..
+Note:: An example post build configuration flow to configure Boot Options can be found here https://slimbootloader.github.io/how-tos/change-boot-option.html#change-at-post-build-time

 Example Console Outputs
 """""""""""""""""""""""""